chrisnoonan98675/site/xl-deploy/how-to/install-xl-deploy.markdown

 To install the XL Deploy license:

-1. Download license file (`deployit-license.lic`) from [https://dist.xebialabs.com/licenses/download/](https://dist.xebialabs.com/licenses/download/).
+1. If you do not already have a license file (`deployit-license.lic`), download it from [https://dist.xebialabs.com/licenses/download/](https://dist.xebialabs.com/licenses/download/).
 1. Copy the downloaded file to the `conf` directory.
 Be sure that you do not modify the license file in any way.

 Refer to [Licensing in XL Deploy](/xl-deploy/concept/licensing-in-xl-deploy.html) for information about how the XL Deploy license works.